(Full time) 2020 start

 Specialist facilities

-- dedicated Mac and PC computer suites for video editing, animation and image manipulation;
+• dedicated Mac and PC computer suites for audio production, video editing animation and image manipulation

 In addition to the wide range of museums and galleries in the city and beyond, the University campus features:

-Your degree is devoted to studio work, giving you the time and space to develop your ideas.
-You’ll take field trips to exhibitions, galleries and fine art fairs and combine lectures with group seminar sessions to discuss contemporary art practice, which you can use to inform your own creative work.
+Your degree is centred around studio work, giving you the time and space, through speculative making, to explore and develop your ideas.
+You’ll take field trips to exhibitions, galleries and fine art fairs and combine lectures with group seminar sessions to discuss contemporary art practice, which you can use to contextualise your own creative work.

 From the start of the course, you are encouraged to find your own direction as an artist.